Highlighting vs Selection

 Tips

-• If no Selection Profile is assigned, the selected state uses the same appearance as the highlight — only the persistence differs.
+• If no Selected Profile is assigned, the selected state uses the same appearance as the highlight — only the persistence differs.

 • Use different colors or outline widths in the Selection Profile to make it visually distinct from hover highlighting.